jawline/CoreVM/CoreVM/README.md

 To build execute 'make', to install execute 'sudo make install'

-Depends on CoreConstraints for constraint solving.
+Depends on the microsoft z3 library for constraint solving